rach7777/monax-may/about/jobs.md

 Along with your CV please send answers to the following questions

-* What do you suspect the biggest obstacles are to learning how to develop smart contract applications?
+* What do you suspect are the biggest obstacles to learning how to develop smart contract applications?
+What would you do to address these obstacles?